 Body composition, age, and liver function may all impact your metabolism and, therefore, how long CBD stays in your system.
 Because CBD is fat-soluble, people with a higher concentration of body fat tend to hold CBD in their bodies longer than those with a lower concentration of body fat.

 Typically, people look for a “magic number” of how long CBD will stay in their system.
 They want an exact answer, such as one week or one month.
 However, someone else can’t tell you how long it will stay in YOUR particular system due to the factors above.
 It ranges from person to person – from weeks to months.
-Use the three items above to determine whether you would be on a high or low end of this range.
-These factors, including individual tolerance, all contribute to how fast CBD leaves your system.

 How Long Does It Take Vaped CBD to Leave Your System?